Exciting news and announcement for Our Italian Journey in 2020. News you have been waiting to hear; ouritalianjourney.com

 Conclusion

 I know we are not going to make some people happy by not announcing one particular town.
 Each town in Italy has its own charm, its own vibe.
 They are all contenders if the price were right.
-We have realized though that a year was too long to be away from our young grandchildren.
-We missed so much and while they are still small, we have come to the conclusion that we will live half a year in each country.
+We have realized though that it is difficult to be away from family and especially our ten grandchildren.
+But some how… we will make it work.

 Make 2020 the year you learn a new language.
 I’m working on it myself!